 Lunch in the business district will cost you about $15 per day.
 Grocery prices are also similar to prices in New York, although imports, such as milk and cheese, are significantly more expensive.

 The city of London is rich with culture and full of incredible museums.
-One of the best parts about visiting the museums is that many of them are free.
+One of the best parts about visiting museums is that many of them are free.
 You can enjoy the Natural History Museum, the Museum of London, the Tate Modern museum, and dozens of others for no charge.

 Healthcare Costs in London